MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ------------------------------ -->
 #### Add jQuery

+`jquery.min.js` is a predefined, minified file.

-This step has already been done in [jquery.min.js](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/lib/jquery.min.js) in the MicrosoftEdge-Extensions repo.
+[jquery.min.js](https://github.com/microsoft/MicrosoftEdge-Extensions/blob/main/Extension%20samples/extension-getting-started-part2/extension-getting-started-part2/lib/jquery.min.js) in the MicrosoftEdge-Extensions repo.

-In the content scripts that you're injecting, plan on using jQuery (`$`).
-You added a minified version of jQuery and put it in your extension package as `lib\jquery.min.js`.
+In the content scripts that you're injecting, it's common to use jQuery (`$`).
+This sample includes a minified version of jQuery, residing in the extension package<!-- todo: check 'package' --> as `lib\jquery.min.js`.

-These content scripts run in individual sandboxes, which means that the jQuery injected into the `popup.js` page isn't shared with the content.
+A content script runs in an individual sandbox, which means that the jQuery that's injected into the `popup.js` page isn't shared with the current webpage.

 <!-- ------------------------------ -->